 Urban Center of Influence Funding Application

-If you can answer Yes to each of the following questions you should consider applying for UCI funding.
+A UCI has one primary purpose: to establish new churches in large urban areas that have little or no Adventist work.
+If you can answer Yes to each of the following questions, you should consider applying for UCI funding.

 - Will the UCI be located in an area of the city with little or no Adventist presence?

 - Do you have a business plan that will allow the UCI to continue to operate after funding ends?

 - If you answered yes to ALL of the questions above, you should proceed through the following steps.